Patient ResourcesUltrasound

 Red and blue colors on Doppler ultrasound for arterial and venous blood flow

 Most ultrasound images are only black, white and gray.
 However, if you have a Doppler ultrasound, you may also see colors in your image.
 Colors are only seen in Doppler ultrasounds, which capture images of the direction and speed of blood flow in your vessels.
-Here’s a breakdown of what those colors mean:
+What do the colors mean on an ultrasound?
+The following sections will overview the various meanings.

 Is color on an ultrasound bad?

-Color on an ultrasound is not a negative aspect; it is a useful way to categorize features like blood circulation.
+Color on an ultrasound is not negative; it is a useful way to categorize features like blood circulation.
 Different colors indicate various vascular areas, helping the ultrasound technician understand what they’re observing.

-What do red and blue mean on an ultrasound?
+What does red and blue mean on an ultrasound?

-In Doppler ultrasounds, red and blue colors have specific meanings.
+Red and blue on Doppler ultrasounds have specific meanings.
 Blood flowing toward the transducer (arterial blood flow) appears in red, whereas blood flowing away from the probe (venous blood flow) appears in blue.

 This means that arteries, carrying blood away from the heart, are displayed in red, while veins, which bring blood back to the heart, appear blue.
 Deviations from these color patterns may signal blood flow abnormalities and warrant additional investigation.